Medicines containing codeine are no longer available without a prescription.

 For short-term pain, cough or colds

 Most people are able to manage their short-term (acute) pain or cough and cold symptoms without medicines containing codeine.

 Talk to a pharmacist

-You can get advice on what short-term pain medication is best for you by going to a chemist and talking to the pharmacist.
+You can get professional advice on what short-term pain medication is best for you by going to a chemist and talking to the pharmacist.